6 Tips to Resolve Outlook Cannot Connect to Server Error

 - Click the Send/Receive tab in the header section.

-- Locate the Work Offline option if it’s greyed that indicates offline mode is active.
+- Locate the Work Offline option if it’s greyed which indicates offline mode is active.

 - Click the Work Offline button once to deactivate it.